-If you haven't written code in Python before, you'll need to learn the language before you can use this library.
+If you haven't written code in Python before, you can certainly use this library to help you learn the language!

 Getting Started

 This library runs on ev3dev.
 Before continuing, make sure that you have set up your EV3 or other ev3dev device as explained in the ev3dev Getting Started guide.
 Make sure you have an ev3dev-stretch version greater than 2.2.0.
 You can check the kernel version by selecting "About" in Brickman and scrolling down to the "kernel version".
 If you don't have a compatible version, upgrade the kernel before continuing.